-Estate Planning is never something that individuals or couples enjoy discussing, or dealing with.
-Often this gets pushed to the bottom of the pile of things to do.
-Left unattended, your wishes may not be obtainable.
-While Canada does not have a so called estate tax, on death we have taxes based on the premise of “deemed dispositions”.
+Estate Planning is typically not something that individuals or couples enjoy discussing.
+As a result, this important aspect of financial planning often gets pushed aside.
+Left unattended, your wishes may not be honoured.
+While Canada does not have a so-called “estate tax”, we do have taxes based on the premise of “deemed dispositions” upon death.

 We can assist with tax planning strategies, however you should always seek the advice of your accounting professional for specific tax advice.

-Your “Will” is a document that outlines your wishes upon death.
-This is very important to be drafted well with considerable thought.
-It is best to utilize the services of someone who actively practices in this area of law, as many legal battles can occur if this document is not worded in such a way that your wishes are not clearly understood.
+Your Will is a document that outlines your wishes upon death.
+It is crucial that this document is drafted well and with considerable thought.
+It is best to utilize the services of someone who actively practices in this area of law, as many legal battles can occur if your wishes are not clearly understood.

 Enduring Power of Attorney

-You have saved all your life and now the next generation inherits your wealth.
-Would you want to give $5 million to an 18 year old with no strings attached?
+The next generation in your family inherits the wealth that you have worked to build your entire life.
+Would you want to give this large sum of money to an 18-year old with no strings attached?
 We doubt you would.
-We work with a number of estate lawyers who specialize in drafting trust conditions to manage wealth on behalf of beneficiaries usually for a specified period of time, maybe age 25?
-We can help you communicate your wishes to the legal profession and incorporate planning strategies to maximize the value of your estate rollover tailored to your situation.
+That’s why we work with a number of estate lawyers who specialize in drafting trust conditions to manage wealth on behalf of beneficiaries usually for a specified period of time, maybe age 25?
+We can help you communicate your wishes to the legal professional and incorporate planning strategies to maximize the value of your estate rollover tailored to your situation.